Pradumnasaraf/open-source-with-pradumna/README.md

 <h3 align="center"><b>"Building the repo, you need to get started with Open Source"</b></h3>

-This repo contains all my 15 days of **Open Source** Bootcamp on my Twitter, as well as the content I post on daily.

-> **Follow [`@Pradumna_saraf`](https://twitter.com/pradumna_saraf) to learn more about it.**
+This repo contains contains resouces and materails to learn about Open Source, Git and GitHub.

-## Repo Navigation
+### Repo Navigation
 The repo content is divided in sevral [`pages`](/pages) for easy naviagtion and making the learning easy.
 For eg: there is seprate page for leraning sesouces </b>

+> **Follow [`@Pradumna_saraf`](https://twitter.com/pradumna_saraf) to learn more about it.**

 |               Section/pages             |              Page           |